basp-group/SARA-CALIB-time-regularised/README.md

 **Description:** Matlab codes associated with the method described in

 >P.-A. Thouvenin, A. Repetti, A. Dabbech, and Y. Wiaux -
-<strong>Non-convex optimization for self-calibration of direction-dependent effects in radio interferometric imaging</strong>, <em>Proc.
+<strong>Time-Regularized Blind Deconvolution Approach for Radio Interferometry</strong>, <em>Proc.
 IEEE Sensor Array and Multichannel Signal Process.
 Workshop (SAM)</em>, to appear, Sheffield, United-Kingdom, 8--11 July 2018.

 **Author:** P.-A. Thouvenin, p.thouvenin@hw.ac.uk